dear expectant mother

 What Led Me To Adoption

-I have always, always wanted to be a mother.
+I always knew I wanted to be a mother.
 As I grew into adulthood and graduated from college, I knew I wanted a family of my own.
-I was raised in a very loving and happy home and had a great childhood.
-I knew in my heart I wanted to give to my child all that was given to me.
-However, after my engagement broke off, I was not sure it would ever happen.
-I decided to focus on my education and career, returning to school and obtaining another degree.
+I grew up in a very loving home and had a great childhood.
+I wanted to be a mom one day and give to my child all that was given to me and be able to surround him or her with the love that I had.
+Like many women, I put myself into my work, education, and career.
+Recently facing fertility issues, I still continue my work with children, families, and teaching as an adjunct professor.
+I am excited for the future and for this journey.

 |Education||(M.Ed.)
 Education Administration|